embiem/book-rag/README.md

 The current setup will run outstanding migrations at runtime on startup via `db/init.go`.

 ## TODO

-- implement flow:
-  - user uploads a .txt file of a book
-  - simple chunking & vector embedding creation
-  - insert into pgvector

 - implement querying:
   - user sends a query & bookID